LaravelDaily/laravel-charts/readme.md

 ## Available Reports and Options

-Currently package support two types of charts/reports:
+Currently package support three types of charts/reports:

 - `group_by_date` - amount of records from the same table, grouped by time period - day/week/month/year;
 - `group_by_string` - amount of records from the same table, grouped by any string field, like `name`;